jtbennett/create-ts-project/README.md

 yarn tsp add my-server --template node-server
 ```

-Your package is located at: `./packages/my-server`.
+The package is created at: `./packages/my-server`.
 It contains these files:

 ```
-my-lib
+my-server
 ├── src
 │   ├── index.test.ts
 │   └── index.ts
 ├── .eslintrc.js
 ├── package.json
+├── tsconfig.json
-└── tsconfig.json
+└── tsconfig.build.json
 ```

 Now you can use the scripts included in its `package.json` file to build, test, lint or run the server.
 Let's run it as you would for development: